Guest PostRestaurant RecommendationsTaste

 Make sure to visit:

-Église Saint-Martin d’Ansouis, dating from the 12th century, this medieval church sits in a commanding position at the village’s top.
+Église Saint-Martin d’Ansouis, dating from the 12th century, is a medieval church that is commanding at the village’s top.
 The austere exterior does not give any clues to the light-filled interior.

 Château d’Ansouis (the castle) is no longer accessible for guided tours, but you can peek through the iron gate and get glimpses from different angles in the village.